 SFTR is being phased in gradually, with the collateral re-use and investor disclosure requirements already in effect and the trade repository reporting rules expected to start in July 2019.
 The requirements have parallels but also points of difference with the transparency requirements of other regimes including MiFID II and EMIR.

-At our next Bovill briefing we will explore these requirements, helping you make sure you’re compliant with the rules already in effect and ready for those around the corner.
+At this briefing we explored these requirements, helping firms make sure they’re compliant with the rules already in effect and ready for those around the corner.